torbendury/torbendury.github.io/_posts/2021-11-25-setup-raspberry-pi-as-vpn.md

 sudo apt update && sudo apt install -y rpi-imager
 ```

-## Flash the SD card and prepare the operating system
+## Flash The SD Card and Prepare The Operating System

 Next, insert your SD card into your machine.